-PHYSICAL EXAMINATIONS DENTAL EXAMINATIONS (K or 1, 3, 6 and 11 and new admission) (K or 1, grade 3, 7 and new admission) (K of 1, grade 3, 7 and new admission) SCREENINGS for: VISION: (all grades): HEARING: (grades K-3, 7, 11 and new admissions) SCOLIOSIS: (grade 6 & 7) SPEECH SCREENING: (Kindergarten) by a Speech and Language Therapist GROWTH: (yearly all grades) height and weight and BMI percentiles
+PHYSICAL EXAMINATIONS (K or 1, 3, 6 and 11 and new admission) DENTAL EXAMINATIONS (K or 1, grade 3, 7 and new admission)

+SCREENINGS for:

+VISION: (all grades):

+HEARING: (grades K-3, 7, 11 and new admissions)

+SCOLIOSIS: (grade 6 & 7)

+SPEECH SCREENING: (Kindergarten) by a Speech and Language Therapist GROWTH: (yearly all grades) height and weight and BMI percentiles letter is intended to be informative and helpful.
+It emphasizes that the BMI should be considered as one screening tool and should not be considered as a definitive measure, as the indicator does have limitations.

 All parents/guardians will be notified of their child's BMI results.
 For students in grades Kindergarten through fifth grade, the results will be sent home with the students in a sealed envelope, addressed to the parents.
 Students in grades six through twelve will have their results mailed home, addressed to the parents/guardian of the child.
-The done in school, a notice will be sent with the date of the scheduled examination; parents/guardians are invited to be present and will be informed of any abnormal results of the examinations and screenings.
+The